 Once you have your ideal block of land in mind, an excellent investment to make is to have a qualified engineer conduct a soil test (if one hasn’t been administered on the block previously).
 It’s a good idea to include ‘subject to a satisfactory soil report’ when making your offer on the block.

+Primarily due to the climate and other environmental factors, soil can differ greatly depending on the region of Adelaide your land is located.
 Soils range in strength, reactivity, stability, and quality.
+The overall quality of soil will determine how strong or how deep the foundations of your home will need to be.
 The last thing you want to happen is for your foundation to become cracked or damaged down the track due to inadequate soil.

 The type of soil present could mean increased costs as reinforcements, additional excavation, or additional draining may be required.